Event inputs

 - After a busy weekend.
 Plug in real numbers from the event and find out whether the margin matched what you assumed when you priced it.

-- When a planner asks for a discount.
-See exactly how many percent of margin you would give up before you say yes.
+- When a planner asks for a discount, so you can see exactly how much margin you would give up before saying yes.

 - When you raise your drink price.
 Model the new number against last month's real event mix to predict the impact.